 Few problems hold the collective imaginations of WordPress bloggers in the fearful grips of panic more than site security.
 We work hard on our content, and safeguarding it is vital to both fiscal and emotional well-being.

-The sad truth about the state of human affairs is the same as it’s been for the entirety of our existence: some of us a jerks.
+The sad truth about the state of human affairs is the same as it’s been for the entirety of our existence: some of us are jerks.
 If a few have the power, knowledge, and wherewithal to dominate, destroy, or even slightly irritate others for no other reason than personal enjoyment, more than just a few will act on it.

 Yes, I’m comparing your average hacker/troll to Genghis Khan when you get right down to it.
 Instead of raping and subjugating Asia, they’re busy with drive by downloads and pharma hacks.
 Thus we need a great wall to keep the Mongol hordes from invading our WordPress sites.